gluepy/gluepy/docs/ref/settings.rst

 Context Configuration
 =====================

-As described in detail in our :doc:`Context topic guide </topics/context>`, the Context Configuration refers to the DAG/Model specific parameters that made up a specific execution, that you may want to frequently adjust to tweak the behavior of your pipeline and project.
+As described in detail in our :ref:`Context topic guide <topic_context>`, the Context Configuration refers to the DAG/Model specific parameters that made up a specific execution, that you may want to frequently adjust to tweak the behavior of your pipeline and project.

 Unlike the :ref:`core_settings` which are standardize and predefined, the Context is more of a "user config" where you can add any parameter